Works in Public

 Please read the WiP Prospect and Frequently Asked Questions here.

-View our information session video to learn more about the application process.
+Join our online info session on May 22, 6:30PM EDT to learn more about the application process.

 Two-Year Course